 - Remove the thyme leaves from the stem and add into the flour mixture.

 - Make a well in the center of the flour and add sour cream and half and half.
 Stir just until the liquid combines with the flour mixture and forms a loose dough.
-If it is dry and really crumbly, add 1 tsp of half and half at a time until it comes together and is no longer crumbly.
+If it is dry and really crumbly, add 1 teaspoon of half and half at a time until it comes together and is no longer crumbly.

 - Dump the dough onto a clean work surface and fold the dough until all loose crumbs are incorporated, you don't want to knead it.